Online RN – BSN

 - commencement

-- Students may also email their registration coordinator to register for classes
+- Students must email their registration coordinator to register for classes

 - Please remember: